kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

   - `}` Unequip MC’s weapons + Plasma Torch (give them 1 spare lightsaber for Force Jump)
   - `}` Give Visas (change 2 right): Lightsaber Mainhand + any Offhand Lightsaber OR Vibrosword if all double sided lightsabers, Energy Shield, Stealth Field Generator, Targeting Visor
 <br>

+#### Memory Reset

-- Once Visas is equipped, now is the time to do a memory reset if you aren't doing it at the start of Dxun.
+- Once Visas is equipped, now is the time to do a memory reset if you didn't do it at the start of Dxun.
 - Simply make a save and Alt-F4 your game, open it again and load the save.
 - Now you can leave the Ebon Hawk and run to the back until the cutscene triggers (You cannot be in combat for this, if not in combat and you did not get the cutscene, reload the autosave).
-- 1,2
+- 2,2
 - Take MC to the docks.
 In the next cutscene run forward and 1 spam through Mira's cutscene.

   - *Note that if you still have Fast Text, you MUST make a manual save reload your game here or else you will softlock later on with Zez.*